HughesSeanKyle/FE-Mentors-Flag-app/Planning.md

             - No futher requests need to be made and debounce might not be needed.
         - 3. Still put the search and filter func in the hook
             - Trigger a rerender when response changes
+        - `Note`
+            - Check network time when making request to get all the data you need for
+                - all countries.
 ## Stateful Components
 - Have App.js hold the Hook
     - pass helper functions and state down as props